Ashvin-Ranjan/Ashvin-Ranjan/README.md

 Current Interests: Computational Linguistics with focus in Semantic Typology and NLP Architecture.

 Other Focuses:
-- Frontend development with Next.js.
+- Frontend development with Next.js
-- Backend development with TypeScript, Go, and Rust.
+- Backend development with TypeScript, Go, and Rust
-- Language design.
+- Language design

 Notable projects are pinned below.